muniprasad1999/lenr.academy/README.md

 ## About

-This application provides interactive tools for querying and analyzing nuclear reaction databases originally compiled by Dr. Alexander Parkhomov.
+This application provides interactive tools for querying and analyzing a SQLite nuclear reaction database originally compiled by Dr. Alexander Parkhomov.
 The Parkhomov tables contain:

 - **1,389 fusion reactions** - combining lighter nuclei
 - **817 fission reactions** - splitting heavier nuclei